maurobonfietti/web-page-scraper/README.md

 ## CLI OUTPUT EXAMPLE:

-Screen output example of the command line:
+View a screen output example of the command line:

 ```